 Iceland’s Auroras, Volcanoes and Glacier Lagoon

-Enjoy this winter trip to Iceland, full of adventure, icy landscapes and the chance to see the elusive Northern Lights!
-A special New Year’s trip may be offered for December 2021, with inclusions to help you ring in the New Year of 2022.
-Details will be posted once dates and prices are set.
+Enjoy this autumn and winter trip to Iceland, full of adventure, icy landscapes and the chance to see the elusive Northern Lights!
+A special New Year’s trip is offered late December, with inclusions to help you ring in the New Year.
+Details for the special holiday tour are available on request.

 - Visit Vatnajökull glacier and Jökulsárlón ice lagoon

 - Explore hot springs, lava fields, waterfalls and volcano craters